Glossary

 Contact

-In the Family Law Act, the time a person who isn't a guardian spends with the child.
+In the Family Law Act, the time that a person who isn't a guardian spends with the child.
 In the Divorce Act, the time that someone who isn't one of the divorcing spouses spends with the child.
 Grandparents, other relatives, and other people important in the child's life can apply for a contact order.

 Convicted